Q. Does the College offer VCE classes?

 Q. How do you cater for student’s individual learning needs?

 A. Staff at the College monitor all of our students’ development very closely.
-Students who are identified as having special learning needs are catered for by the classroom teachers with the support from our Learning Support Assistant.
+Students who are identified as having special learning needs are catered for by the classroom teachers with the support from our Education Support Assistants.
 Individual Learning Plans are created, with clearly defined learning goals, outlining how they are going to be achieved both at School and at home.
 Teaching staff at the College meet to plan for the needs of the students and aim to deliver a differentiated curriculum to support each student with their learning.

 Q. Is bullying a problem at Kerang Christian College?